-Get your Gorilla trekking Uganda offers for 2022, book a discounted Gorilla Safari Uganda with cheap gorilla permits & transfers guaranteed to & from Bwindi forest.
+Get your Gorilla trekking Uganda offers for 2023, book a discounted Gorilla Safari with cheap gorilla permits & transfers guaranteed to & from Bwindi forest.
 Currently Uganda Wildlife Authority (UWA) has NO discounted gorilla permits but Gorilla trekking in Uganda remain the cheapest option for budget travellers compared to a gorilla tour in Rwanda where a permit cost $1500.

 Promotional gorilla permits were an incentive for tour operators in Uganda which started in December 2020 to June 2021 after when the industry was reopened from lockdown.
 This was set purposely to revive the tourism sector that had been hit hard by the impact of Covid-19 pandemic.